THE COMPANIES ACT 1985 A COMPANY LIMITED BY GUARANTEE THE ARTICLES OF ASSOCIATION OF THE LADIES' SKI CLUB LIMITED

 (i) "Ordinary Members" are ladies who apply for membership in accordance with the Rules and Bye Laws of the Company.

-(ii) "Honorary Members" are eminent lady skiers who have been nominated by the Board for services to skiing Every person who wishes to become an Ordinary Member shall deliver to the Company an application for membership, in such form as the Directors require, executed by her.
+(ii) "Honorary Members" are eminent lady skiers or participants in snow sports who have been nominated by the Board for services to skiing Every person who wishes to become an Ordinary Member shall deliver to the Company an application for membership, in such form as the Directors require, executed by her.
 The conditions of eligibility for each class of membership shall be subject to these Articles.
 The total number of Honorary Members shall not at any time exceed five percent of the total number of Members.
 Except in situations where the Board of Directors exercises its right to waive the following right of Honorary Members, Honorary Members shall pay no subscription and shall be entitled to the full privileges of the Company, subject to Clause 5 of the Memorandum of Association of the Company.

 (b) Subject as herein provided entrance fees and annual subscriptions payable by Ordinary Members shall be such as are prescribed by the Rules or Bye Laws of the Company provided that the Members in General Meeting shall approve any increase or decrease in the annual subscriptions of all or any classes.